nextgis/docs_ng/source/docs_ngconnect/source/resources.rst

 * If the layer has multiple QGIS styles, there are several options depending on what you select in the Connect window:

 1. If you select a layer with **multiple styles** in the Connect window, all the styles will be added, but you need to chose current style in a dialog window.
+Double-click the style to select it.
 This is the only case in which a dialog pops up.

 .. figure:: _static/NGConnect_export_select_style_en.png
    :name: NGConnect_export_select_pic